top of page

 Parents who apologize, reconnect, and repair after difficult moments are still building emotionally healthy relationships.

-Parents wanting support after emotionally difficult parenting moments may also benefit from:→ What to Do After You Lose Your Patience as a Parent
+Parents wanting support after emotionally difficult parenting moments may also benefit from:→ What to Do After You Lose Your Patience as a Parent, repair is part of healthy parenting.
+Not evidence of failure.

 Children Benefit From Seeing Healthy Emotional Recovery